<img src="https://www.webtraxs.com/webtraxs.php?id=gosuburban&amp;st=img" alt="">

 Refrigerant Dryers: Explained

 The water condenses out of the air stream and is removed as the dry air exits the dryer and goes through a water separation filter.
-This is great if you live in a climate that maintains moderate temperatures.
+A refrigerated dryer is a must in any operation, facility, or application that requires compressed air and is used regularly to help protect your equipment in the long-term.

 Unfortunately, hot summer temps and high surges in air demand will greatly limit performance and can dramatically impact the air quality being provided to your air system.